3 things I found:

 Home Screen: The Real Estate Battle

-The home screen is Swiggy's most contested product surface — five verticals competing for the same 6.1-inch viewport.
+The home screen is Swiggy's most contested product surface - four verticals competing for the same 6.1-inch viewport.
 Here's what the design is actually doing:

 -

-Tab architecture (Food / Instamart / Dineout / Genie): The tab bar forces a conscious vertical switch.
-This is intentional — Swiggy doesn't want users accidentally landing in Instamart when they're hungry.
+Tab architecture (Food / Instamart / Dineout): The top category row forces a conscious vertical switch.
+Bolt lives in the bottom nav bar separately, not in this row.
+The separation is intentional - Swiggy doesn't want users accidentally landing in Instamart when they're hungry.
 But it also means cross-sell requires the user to initiate.
-The opportunity cost is real: 68% of Indian app users never leave the first tab they open.
+The opportunity cost is real: the vast majority of Indian app users never leave the first tab they open in a given session (directional estimate; no publicly available benchmark found).

 -